Sacred Heart Catholic High School (Newmarket): History

-Katie Newman - Junior Girls AOTY Presented by R. Imgrund

-School involvement

-Sacred Heart has always been an active contributor to the local community.
-Every year, the school gets involved with many fundraising and charitable organizations.
+In 2020, Sacred Heart CHS created the Integrated Regional Arts Program (iRAP) for students that are excelling in arts, or would like to take arts courses.

+Community

-Throughout the past few years, Sacred Heart has participated biannually in the Canadian Cancer Society's biggest fundraiser, Relay For Life.
-The school has been very successful each time they have participated and are among the top schools in the country.
-Since 2009, they have raised over $550,000 for cancer research.
-In the spring of 2012, Sacred Heart's students' raised over $150,000, the highest amount ever raised by any high school in Canada.
+In the spring of 2012, Sacred Heart's students' raised over $150,000 for Relay for Life, the highest amount ever raised by any high school in Canada.
 The graduating class were featured on a CTV News broadcast.
 They raised $143,000 in 2014.
-Led by Aaron Zhang in 2016, the students raised over $186,000, setting both a personal and Canada-wide record yet again.
+In 2016, the students raised over $186,000, setting both a personal and Canada-wide record yet again.

-Clubs and activities

-Some of Sacred Heart's many clubs, groups, teams, and councils include: